kali-linex/linex/Documentation/trace/rv/da_monitor_synthesis.rst

 DA monitor synthesis
 --------------------

-The synthesis of automata-based models into the Linux *RV monitor* abstraction is automated by the dot2k tool and the rv/da_monitor.h header file that contains a set of macros that automatically generate the monitor's code.
+The synthesis of automata-based models into the Linex *RV monitor* abstraction is automated by the dot2k tool and the rv/da_monitor.h header file that contains a set of macros that automatically generate the monitor's code.